tylerlong/hello-async/README.md

 This repo is trying to add the missing things:

 1. Runnable projects.
 You can download and run them without modification.
-1. Provide sample code for Redux Saga.
+1. Provide sample code for more alternatives:
+    - Redux Saga
+    - Redux Loop
+    - ...

 ## How to run